trustification/guac-rs/README.md

 ### Get Packages

-Returns list of all versions for the given package
+Returns list of all versions for the given package purl

 ```
 $ guac packages pkg:maven/io.vertx/vertx-web